determined-ai/determined/docs/reference/experiment-config-reference.rst

 language syntax).
 For more information about the syntax, you can visit this `RE2 reference page
 <https://github.com/google/re2/wiki/Syntax>`__.
 Each log policy can have the following fields:

--  ``name``: Optional.
+-  ``name``: Required.
 A name for the log policy.
-If provided, this name will be displayed as a label in the UI when the log policy matches.
+This name will be displayed as a label in the UI when the log policy matches.

--  ``pattern``: Required.
+-  ``pattern``: Optional.
 The regex pattern to match in the logs.

 -  ``action``: Optional.
 The action to take when the pattern is matched.
 Actions include: